BielRoig/hfeb-guide/content/docs/the-deck/_index.md

 ## What is hFEB?

-The hFEB deck (Hermit Full English Breakfast) is a combo deck built around **Volrath's Shapeshifter** and a series of tools to manipulate the top of the graveyard, allowing us to exploit Shifter's ability to the maximum. hFEB relies on two combos: the **FEB combo** (the original combo from the classic FEB deck) and the **Hermit combo** (the one that adds the "h" in the deck's name).
+Hermit Full English Breakfast (hFEB) is a combo deck built around **Volrath's Shapeshifter** and a series of tools to manipulate the top of the graveyard, allowing you to exploit Shifter's ability to the maximum. hFEB relies on two combos: the **FEB combo** (the original combo from the Classic FEB deck) and the **Hermit combo** (the one that adds the "h" in the deck's name).

 These two combos share a similar structure, each composed of three fundamental pieces: an engine that sets up the board, a first creature that consumes game resources to increase the size of Shifter, and a second creature that uses that size to inflict lethal damage.